loki1512/TDS-Project-2/media/README.md

   - **Creators (by)**: 262 entries are missing information about who created or performed the content.

 ### Overall Summary
 This analysis gives insights into the dataset, highlighting that it consists mainly of movie entries with a focus on English content.
-Most ratings are around average, and there’s a general trend where high overall ratings tend to correlate with high quality ratings.
+Most ratings are around average, and thereâ€™s a general trend where high overall ratings tend to correlate with high quality ratings.
 However, there is a significant amount of missing data that could impact further analyses.

 ## Visualizations and Descriptions